stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 To perform a ``set`` operation on the Model, two strategies are possible.
-The first one is to apply the changing action on the slow data source, followed by either a similar update on the cached data, or an invalidation of the cached data.
+The first one is to apply the changing action on the slow data source, followed by either a similar update or an invalidation of the cached data.
 This strategy has the following caveats:

 - If the ``set`` action is expected to change the data source in a non-trivial way, it may not be possible to perform a sensible